-Any additional limits to inspection -An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
+The property had fitted floor coverings to most floors, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-Our inspection the roof space areas was restricted due to the presence of flooring, storage and insulating material.
-We were not able to fully inspect all areas of boundary walls/fences due to garden vegetation.
-The cold water rising main was not fully inspectable.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout, the absence of flooring or crawl boards and the presence of water tank.